SovnSkyrim/Aldrnari/README.md

 Info on them is in [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md) so I highly suggest reading it. (use control + F key combo to search for ENB).

 How to install them?
 Simple, in the **installation folder** there will be a folder named **ENBs**, in there the three ENBs are located.
-Simply **copy the contents of the folder named after the preset you want to use to the Stock Game Folder located in the installation folder**.checkcheck
+Simply **copy the contents of the folder named after the preset you want to use to the Stock Game Folder located in the installation folder**.

+If it prompts you to overwrite something, press yes.

 ## How to start up Aldrnari